 Western Union Quick Cash.
 Of these, the simplest way to get your earnings hassle free and within the quickest time is the last option: Western Union Quick Cash.

-08/2020 Update: As of early 2021, Google will stop disbursing payments through Western Union.
+08/2020 Update: As of early 2021, Google will stop disbursing payments through Western Union for new users.
 You’re therefore required to select a different payment method before this date.

 Since it’s no longer possible to add Western Union as a payment method, our next best option is Wire Transfer.
 With this method, you’ll need an account with a local bank that supports international Swift transfers.